jjmccollum/intf-cbgm/scripts/scdh/family/README.md

 # Family Feature

+## Mark

-Adding the Family Feature manually for Mark
+Adding the Family Feature manually(!) for Mark
+Note: Automation is in progress...

 See Issue at: https://zivgitlab.uni-muenster.de/SCDH/intf/ntg/-/issues/12
 Notice: The instance is called `mark_ph39` here.

+## Matthew

+For Matthew, we are developing a script to automate the process.
+See `f1-matth.py`.

+# Instructions

 ## Create an export